klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 If the above code is executed successfully, you can no longer use the old private key(s).
 The keyring in caver.wallet stores the old private key(s), so you must update it with the new private key(s).
 In the code above, `newKeyring` has a new private key, so use it to update the keyring inside caver.wallet through `caver.wallet.updateKeyring(newKeyring)`.
 When the keyring inside the caver.wallet is updated as above, when using the caver.wallet to sign in the future, it is signed using the newly updated private key(s).

-Save the file and run it in your console.
-In the execution result of the above code, the result of the private key and account update that you should newly use is printed like below.
+Run the code in your console.
+In the execution result of the above code, the result of the private key and the account update that you should newly use are printed like below.

 ```bash
 $ node ./test.js